rikusalminen/twobody/README.md

 * Predict position and velocity vectors (and other quantities) at any point in time using true anomaly, eccentric/hyperbolic/parabolic anomaly or universal variables
+* Find closest approaches between satellites or sphere of influence transitions on lunar/interplanetary trajectories

 ## Tests